dxos/dxos/docs/content/guide/echo/typescript/subscriptions.md

 };
 ```

-## Do something when an object changes
+## Subscribe to an object

-Objects returned by ECHO queries are [ReactiveObject](../../../api/@dxos/client/types/ReactiveObject.md)s, which are a kind of [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object that will trigger reactivity and subscriptions like a Preact signal.
+Objects returned from ECHO queries are based on [ReactiveObject](../../../api/@dxos/client/types/ReactiveObject.md), which are a kind of [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object that will trigger reactivity and subscriptions like a Preact signal.
 Unlike signals, the values are read and modified directly rather than through `.value`.

+You can use the `effect` closure from `@preact/signals-core` to re-run code whenever the object changes.
+Any properties of ECHO objects accessed inside `effect` closures will be tracked and re-run the closure when they change.

 ```ts{22} file=./snippets/on-object-change.ts#L5-
 import { Client } from '@dxos/client';